Who is the Top Investor In Toll Brothers Inc. (TOL)?

-Toll Brothers Inc. (NYSE: TOL) is -37.46% lower on its value in year-to-date trading and has touched a low of $39.53 and a high of $75.61 in the current 52-week trading range.
+Toll Brothers Inc. (NYSE: TOL) is -34.83% lower on its value in year-to-date trading and has touched a low of $39.53 and a high of $75.61 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The TOL stock was last observed hovering at around $45.94 in the last trading session, with the day’s loss setting it -0.67% off its average median price target of $49.00 for the next 12 months.
-It is also 28.14% off the consensus price target high of $63.00 offered by 18 analysts, but current levels are -2.89% lower than the price target low of $44.00 for the same period.
+The TOL stock was last observed hovering at around $46.00 in the last trading session, with the day’s gains setting it 1.18% off its average median price target of $50.00 for the next 12 months.
+It is also 25.11% off the consensus price target high of $63.00 offered by 18 analysts, but current levels are -7.23% lower than the price target low of $44.00 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal